scds/intro-r/lessons/lesson3b.md

 ### AND

-The AND operator results in True if both booleans are already True.
-Otherwise, it becomes False.
+The AND operator results in TRUE if both booleans are already TRUE.
+Otherwise, it becomes FALSE.

 <div class="code-example" markdown="1">